ggiek/pomodoro-todo/README.md

   - [Learn More](#learn-more)
 - [License](#license)

-# POMOHERO

 ## Overview

 just another pomodoro + to-list productivity website, simpler to use than ever. inspired by francesco cirillo's' pomodoro technique, based on the principles detailed [here](https://www.pomodorotechnique.com).

-pomohero is in its early stages, so feedback and contributions are welcome and appreciated!
+**pomohero** is in its early stages, so feedback and contributions are welcome and appreciated!

 ## Features